Sunday musical offering — Veterans’ Day editionNovember 11, 2018

-It’s the birthday of the March King, John Philip Sousa, who was born in Washington D.C. in 1854.
+It’s the birthday of the March King, John Philip Sousa, born in Washington D.C. in 1854.

 Stuff I didn’t know before I started researching Sousa for this post:

-After he was discharged from the Marines in 1875, John pursued a career as a musician, composer, and conductor.
+❧ After his discharge from the Marines in 1875, John pursued a career as a musician, composer, and conductor.
 In addition to more than a hundred marches, he composed a dozen operettas, more than a hundred songs, and works for many different solo instruments and instrumental ensembles.

-Here is the United States Marine Corps Band playing “The Thunderer” in the Congressional Cemetery.
+Here is the United States Marine Corps Band playing “The Thunderer” in the Congressional Cemetery where John Philip Sousa, his wife Jane, and their three children are buried.
 This performance took place on Sousa’s 155th birthday in 2009.

 Happy birthday to the United States Marine CorpsNovember 10, 2013